AdamLassiter/go/README.md

 Go! uses [SQLite](https://www.sqlite.org/docs.html) as the SQL database engine of choice - it's quick enough, runs locally to minimise required infrastructure, and allows backups to be as trivial as a single file copy.

 #### SQLite Extensions
-Go also leverages the following following
+Go also leverages the following extensions:

+* The [sqlite-vec](https://github.com/asg017/sqlite-vec) extension [vec0](extensions/vec0.so) allows for vector-search queries within SQLite.
+* The [sqlite-lembed](https://github.com/asg017/sqlite-lembed) extension [vec0](extensions/lembed0.so) allows for vector-embeddings within SQLite queries.

+These combnined allow

 ### Askama